Quantum dispersionless KdV hierarchy revisited: Weyl quantization of dispersionless KdV hierarchy

-Let us prove the validity of the above relation by induction on $n$.
-The case $n=0$ can be directly verified, and we assume that we have proved this for $n = 0,1,\dots,N-1$ for some $N\geq 1$.
+Let us verify the above relation by induction on $n$.
+The case $n=0$ can be proved directly and we assume that we have proved this for $n = 0,1,\dots,N-1$ for some $N\geq 1$.
 Now let us consider the case $n = N$.
 Firstly, it follows from the recursion

 that

 Therefore, by using the induction hypothesis, we arrive at

 By combining \eqref{BS} and \eqref{BT}, we arrive at